Check Out Canada’s Biggest Roadside Attractions (Literally!)

-Drumheller is world famous for its rich deposits of dinosaur bones and fossils.
+Drumheller is world-famous for its rich deposits of dinosaur bones and fossils.
 Stood in the heart of Alberta’s Badlands, the town bills itself as the dinosaur capital of the world.
 To celebrate its prehistoric notoriety, Drumheller has welcomed the world’s largest dinosaur into its midst.
 Not content to be the same height as a real Tyrannosaurus Rex, Drumheller’s starlet is four and a half times the size of the real deal.
-For $3, visitors can climb high into her mouth for an unparalleled view of the Badlands.
+For an admission price, visitors can climb high into her mouth for an unparalleled view of the Badlands.

 Sorry, New York City, but it looks like you have some fruity competition.
 Colborne, Ontario’s Big Apple is said to be the world’s largest apple-shaped structure.
 It’s so huge that this red beauty could hold 653,800 real apples.
 Opened in 1987, the Big Apple attracts fruit lovers from around the globe.
 Visitors are encouraged to scramble to the top of the core—10 metres up—to take in sweeping panoramic views.
 Hungry after your climb?
 The Big Apple sells a tasty menu of its famed homemade apple pies, breads, cookies, muffins as well as candy apples.
 Be sure to bring a huge appetite.
 The Big Apple’s oven can bake 450 pies at a time!

-True or false: the Canada Goose is an official symbol of Canada.
-Surprise—the answer is false!
-Our country’s most famous waterfowl isn’t a certified emblem of Canada.
-While the beaver and maple tree enjoy such cultural status, the iconic Canada Goose does not.
-Despite it’s lack of an official honour, the Canada Goose is lovingly feted in Wawa, Ontario.
+Beloved around the world as a symbol of our great nation (unless you happen to be walking along a waterfront trail, that is), the Canada Goose is lovingly feted in Wawa, Ontario.
 The world’s largest Canada Goose first came to nest here beside the Trans-Canada Highway in 1960.
 Rather fittingly, Wawa means “Wild Goose” or “Land of the Big Goose” in Ojibway.
 Visitors flocking to see Wawa’s much photographed big bird will find her standing guard outside the township’s Tourist Information Centre.

-Imagine the lumberjack who misplaced this axe!
-Wedged in the earth of the riverside town of Nackawic, the world’s largest axe is an imposing symbol of New Brunswick’s forest industry.
+Imagine the size of the lumberjack who misplaced this axe!
+Wedged in the earth of the riverside town of Nackawic, New Brunswick, the world’s largest axe is an imposing symbol of the region’s forestry industry.
 Chosen as the Forestry Capital of Canada in 1991, Nackawic’s gargantuan woodchopper powerfully drives this point home.
-Rising 15 metres above the shores of the Saint John River, the world’s largest axe is one of Canada’s most unique large-scale tourist attractions.
+Rising 15 metres above the shores of the Saint John River, the world’s largest axe is one of Canada’s most unique super-size tourist attractions.

 Mac the Moose takes his job as Moose Jaw’s most famous tourism ambassador seriously.
-Standing watch since 1984, Mac is 10 metres tall and weighs in at a whopping 9,000 kilograms.
-Visitors searching for the city’s tourism HQ just have to keep their eyes peeled for big Mac.
-He’s the large friendly fella hanging out nearby.
-Moose Jaw is renowned for its generous hospitality and intriguing galleries, museums and attractions.
-Let Mac the Moose lead your way to everything Moose Jaw has to offer.
+Standing watch over the city’s visitor centre since 1984, Mac is 10 metres tall and weighs in at a whopping 9,000 kilograms.

 World’s Largest Fiddle